 The evaluation sources data from Selected Areas, complementary State datasets and the Atlas of Living Australia.
 Improvements are being made (each year) in the sourcing and analysis of datasets (Table 3.2).
 This coming year, the team together with Heather McGinness, will explore new metrics for evaluating waterbirds for potential inclusion in the Foundation report and the 2024-25 evaluation.
-The Species Diversity evaluation is undertaken by Skye Wassens, Andrew Hall and team.
+The Species Diversity evaluation is undertaken by Skye Wassens, Andrew Hall and team at Charles Sturt University.